Why not enjoy solitude with Japanese candles in this COVID-19 era? - The difference between Japanese and Western candles -

 The difference between Japanese and Western candles in how they burn

-why not find new joy in your heart with a Japanese candle, especially in these times of loneliness?
+why not find a new source of joy in your heart with a Japanese candle?